The BEST First-Time Solo Female Backpacking Guide

 Hostels can be loud and intimidating, so you can start by sharing a room with other women, or picking a room with fewer beds.

-I will always suggest staying in the city centre for solo female travellers since that is usually where most of the attractions are.
-You will be close to everything and my personal favourite reason to choose the city centre, you will not have to wonder how to get home at night.
+For solo female travelers, I always recommend staying in the city center.
+It’s where most of the attractions are and you won’t have to worry about how to get home at night.

-Even though you are travelling solo, you might want to make some friends on your trip.
-How can you meet people and make friends will depend on what kind of trip you are taking.
+Even though you are traveling solo, you might want to make some friends on your trip.

 - Check the vegan culture in your destination, and be prepared for what you will find there.